rumballd/Microbox-Archive/MB2/PCB/readme.txt

 MODIFICATIONS :

-J1 and J2 are for ds floppy fonction.
+J1 and J2 are for dual side floppy fonction.
 Leave J1 open and populate J2 for ds floppy.
 If you want use an old version of MON09 with step rate on PB6 then leave J2 open and populate J1.

 J3 is for connecting SK1/17 to SK2/15 or SK1/17 to IC19/18 or both...